Critical National Infrastructure: How secure is your country?

 Risk Management

-5 steps to creating an effective Vendor Risk Management Program
+5 Steps to Effective Vendor Risk Management

 The term ‘Vendor risk” covers all aspects of threats to your organisation and your customers posed by an outsourced relationship with a vendor and the products or services they provide.